InnovateForVegas/.github/CONTRIBUTING.md

 The following are applicable to creative works that are source code or similar and which shall follow common and useful Best Practices for software development, described herein.
 Best Practices not described herein are left to project and repository teams to adopt and use in order to make developing the project and its components productive, educational, and enjoyable.

-**Note:** Top-level projects will usually have a Project Overview repository (ov-project-name convention) and will be tagged, along with other project repositories, with a cfv- naming convention.
-To become familiar with existing projects if considering participation in one of these, or to suggest a new project, remember that this hierarchy enables contribution of new components to an existing top-level project in addition to starting a new top-level project.
+**Note:** Initiatives will have a top-level Initiative repository (init-initiative-name convention) and will be tagged, along with other project repositories, with a ifv- naming convention.
+To become familiar with existing initiatives if considering participation in one of these, or to suggest a new initiative, remember that this hierarchy enables contribution of new components to an existing top-level project in addition to starting a new top-level project.

 ### Main Branch Naming